Everyone's Getting Involved: A Tribute to Talking Heads' Stop Making Sense: Release

-Reception
+Critical reception

 Associated Presss Jim Pollock said the album "should please old fans and inspire some new ones", and called it "a varied but remarkably coherent album from a broad array of artists that's a testament to the enduring excellence of Stop Making Sense."
 Dansende Berens Jordy Vermote called the album a "fine selection of well-known and lesser-known artists was made, each of whom gave their own twist to a song, or just left perfection as it was.
 It is interesting to hear songs that have already proven their strength, given contemporary twists.
 We are happy to accept that not every jacket fits equally well, as the rest looks really good to beautiful."

 The Guardians Claire Biddles said the album primarily consists of either "karaoke-esque run-through[s]" or reimaginings which "feel wildly disconnected from the source material".
 She called the Lorde and Linda Lindas songs "spirited and fun" and Él Mató a un Policía Motorizado's contribution "slickly enigmatic", but said those tracks are "mildly diverting at best" from an album which is "just content."
 Louders Emily Swingle praised some tracks, noting the Linda Lindas's as "arguably the finest tribute", but called the overall album "well-produced karaoke" lacking on the originals' "joyous experimentation".
 Pastes Matt Mitchell called the album "background music that never gets exciting enough to make you pull out your phone and Shazam it", and said "You won't think twice about this album, and you very well might just forget about it altogether once you start listening to something else."